Punching Through Complexity: Why Boxing is a Masterclass in Problem-Solving

 The lead hook is a sideways, curved punch with the lead hand.
 Like the cross, it relies on shifting your weight, only this time from a different angle.
 The power comes from turning the hip and pivoting on the lead foot.

-• The Lesson: If your current solution is being blocked, look for a different path rather than just trying harder.
+Life Lesson: If your current solution is hitting an obstacle, look for a different path rather than just trying harder.

 The rear hook is a sideways, curved punch with the rear hand.
 It’s a big, risky move.
 Because it has further to travel, it leaves you momentarily exposed.
 You have to think about what happens after you punch.